robgonnella/redux-analytics-manager/README.md

   object from the registered action along with the redux getState method for further processing if necessary.
 - Register actions with either analytics objects, or callbacks.
-Callbacks are passed the original action and the redux getState method and must return the an analytics object to be passed to send method.
+Callbacks are passed the original action and the redux getState method.
+If the callback doesn't return anything the send method won't be called.
 - Call the middleware create method

 If you register the same action more than once, the calls to your send method